Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The procedure goes as follows: \begin{enumerate} \item[Step 1.]
-Check if $\dim \mathrm{Sing}({\mathcal R}) = 1$.
-If yes, then blow up the 1-dimensional components one by one.
-Since the invariant $\mathrm{H}$ strictly deceases for the component of the boundary involved in the blow up, this step comes to an end after finitely many times with the dimension of the singular locus dropping to $0$.
+{\rm Step 1.}\quad Check if $\dim \mathrm{Sing}({\mathcal R}) = 1$.
+If yes, then blow up the 1-dimension\-al components one by one.
+Since the invariant $\mathrm{H}$ strictly deceases for the component of the boundary divisor involved in the blow up, this step comes to an end after finitely many times with the dimension of the singular locus dropping to $0$.

-\item[Step 2.]
-Once $\dim \mathrm{Sing}({\mathcal R}) = 0$, blow up the isolated points in the singular locus.
+{\rm Step 2.}\quad Once $\dim \mathrm{Sing}({\mathcal R}) = 0$, blow up the isolated points in the singular locus.

-\item[Step 3.]
-Go back to Step 1.
+{\rm Step 3.}\quad Go back to Step 1.